playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 }
 ```

 While this might seem like a straightforward change at first, there's a new problem present: Our `contextMenu` is now inside a component.
-As a result, we need to not only [access the underlying DOM node using element reference](/posts/ffg-fundamentals-element-reference), but we need to access the `ContextMenu` component instance.
+As a result, we need to [access not only the underlying DOM node using element reference](/posts/ffg-fundamentals-element-reference) but the `ContextMenu` component instance as well.

 Luckily for us, each framework enables us to do just that!
 Before we implement the `focus` logic, let's dive into how component reference works: